Facebook tracking pixel How we plan | Handbook | Conversion System Skip to main content

 6 min read · Section: Playbook · Updated 2026-05-29

-The Revenue Audit is a 15-minute structured submission.
+The AI System Plan is a structured submission.
 The form asks for the seven facts we need to write back with the named gap.
 It is free because the no is a real outcome we want to deliver fast.

 The seven facts we collect